Did you ever feel so amped up that you thought you were going to explode? or

 What about trouble sleeping or eating too much or not enough?

 Like the rhythms of nature, our bodies have natural rhythms too.
 The nervous system is one of our natural rhythms.
 When the nervous system is in balance we feel like our best self.
-This is called our Resilient Zone.
+We make better decisions for our self, our family and our community.
+This is called our Resilient Zone or our "OK ZONE".
 When we are in our Resilient Zone, it is easier to respond to life's stresses.
 (Click on Resiliency Images to see a graphic of the Resilient Zone).

 There are some key concepts that you need to know about that will help you understand a little more about what happens to your nervous system after distressing events: